He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 Until, that is, they were redeemed by an extraordinary historical event: the candidacy of Donald Trump.
 In a rare interview, Regnery reached for a word to describe the effect: “I think Trump was a legitimatizer,” he said.
 White nationalism “went from being conversation you could hold in a bathroom, to the front parlor.”

 Suddenly, the seed money Regnery had doled out — often in small grants under $25,000 — started to show returns.
 The alt-right became a political force, trolling America with obscure philosophizing, pro-Trump messages, and outright racism, while Richard Spencer gave Regnery’s movement of aging white nationalists a clean-shaven, camera-ready face.
-Since Trump’s win, the movement has only gained prominence: A Nexis news archive search of the terms “Richard Spencer” and “alt-right” returns 1,200 results — all but 40 after the Nov.
+Since Trump’s win, the movement has only gained prominence: A Nexis news archive search for the terms “Richard Spencer” and “alt-right” returns 1,200 results — all but 40 after the Nov.
 8 presidential election.

 Now, at 76, the long-ignored and rebuffed Regnery is savoring success as the alt-right commands ever more clout.
-"My support has produced a much greater bang for the buck than by the brothers Koch or Soros, Inc.,” Regnery boasted in a recent e-mail to BuzzFeed News.
+“My support has produced a much greater bang for the buck than by the brothers Koch or Soros, Inc.,” Regnery boasted in a recent email to BuzzFeed News.

 THE SECRETIVE MILLIONAIRE SPEAKS